 If your claim is successful, then you’ll receive compensation and can spend it however you choose.

 You’ll need to pay your solicitor’s success fee as a percentage of your compensation – but this will usually be a small portion of your claim.
-The exact amount varies depending on how complex your case is, but it will never be more than 25% of the money you receive.
+The exact amount varies depending on how complex your case is, but in most cases it will be up to 25% of the money you receive.
 You will have discussed and agreed the amount with your solicitor before starting your case so you know what you will have to pay.
+Your injury solicitor needs to agree to take on your case on a no win no fee basis, and ATE insurance will usually need to be in place before they do so to ensure claiming is risk free.
+Also be aware that termination fees may apply based on time spent on your claim, or if your case does not proceed because you do not cooperate fully with your solicitor by, for example, deliberately misleading your solicitor, failing to attend a court hearing, or not going to a medical/expert examination.

 Our priority is to make sure you get the money you need for your recovery, so you don’t need to worry about all your compensation being taken up by legal fees and solicitors’ costs.